Multi-Region Business Continuity Plan (Business Continuity Plan)

 Currently, data syncs on a daily basis.
 When you enable the sync, your system performs the synchronization each day at the same time that you enabled the sync.

-If you make changes in your BCP system, like creating a new skillClosed Used to automate delivery of interactions based on agent skills, abilities, and knowledge., that new skill will not sync to the primary system.
-The sync is only one-way, from primary to BCP.
+If you make changes in your Multi-Region BCP system, like creating a new skillClosed Used to automate delivery of interactions based on agent skills, abilities, and knowledge., that new skill will not sync to the primary system.
+The sync is only one-way, from primary to Multi-Region BCP.

 Data That Can Be Synced